 This document constitutes a surface water drainage assessment (SWDA), as required by Condition 13 of the Order under the Transport and Works Act 1992 (TWA) obtained by Chiltern Railways for the construction of the East West Rail Phase 1 (EWR P1) project between Bicester and Oxford.
-This document also provides the information required by the National Planning Policy Framework (NPPF) and the associated requirements of PPS25, in considering the surface water drainage aspects of a Flood Risk Assessment for new development.
+This document also provides the information required by the National Planning Policy Framework (NPPF) in considering the surface water drainage aspects of a Flood Risk Assessment for new development.